giacomo-brunetta/Montecarlo-Tree-Search-Checkers/README.md

 The goal of the project is to have a game engine that supports potentially any game with 1 to N players.
 The players can be:
 - Human players: provided with a CLI interface that allows them to play
-- BOTs: that play autonomously
+- BOTs: autonomous entities that can compete against humans or other bots

 ## The algorithm